ihuntenator/tf-linux-ansible-vm-aws/README.md

 # Terraform deploy for AWS linux instance with ansible

-Install ansible and a fe few tools to work with jenkins and terraform for provisioning and configuring.
+Install ansible and a few tools to work with jenkins and terraform for provisioning and configuring.

 ## ansible setup